craigcode/CarND-MPC-Project/README.md

 * steering angle
 * throttle

-The state of the current timestep uses the following update equations, based on the previous timestep state.
+The state of the current timestep is calculated using the following update equations, based on the previous timestep state.

 ![vehicle model update equations](./vehicle-model-update-equations.png)